Apply to be a Carer

 Changes to Circumstances:

 If your circumstances change during your approval period, you must notify Alternate Care as soon as possible.
-These changes include; change of household members, change of address, relationship breakdown.
-Child Safety Services, Department of Communities requires all changes in circumstances to be re-assessed by a psychologist to inform the approval process.
+These changes include change of household members, change of address or relationship breakdown.
+The Department of Children, Youth Justice & Multicultural Affairs requires all changes in circumstances to be re-assessed to inform the approval process.

 Reimbursement of Expenses:

-Alternate Care specialist Foster Carers receive a weekly reimbursement for expenses relating to child/young person in care with complex support needs.
-Out of this reimbursement Foster Carers are expected to pay for the child/young person including but not exclusive to; school and educational expenses, school excursions; health, dental and medical expenses; public transport expenses, including bus fares; clothing and uniforms; pocket money; food and personal items.
+Out of this reimbursement, approved Foster or Kinship Carers are expected to pay for the child/young person including, but not excluded to: school and educational expenses, including school excursions; health, dental and medical expenses; public transport expenses, including bus fares; clothing and uniforms; pocket money; food and personal items.

 Reporting/Feedback Processes:

-Foster Carers are also provided with a Complaints Report and Feedback Form where issues may be recorded and communicated to Alternate Care.
-Foster Carers are encouraged to use these forms and relay any issues, concerns or complaints that they have to Alternate Care on a regular basis.
+Approved Foster or Kinship Carers are also provided with a Complaints Report and Feedback Form where issues may be recorded and communicated to Alternate Care.
+Approved Foster or Kinship Carers are encouraged to use these forms and relay any issues, concerns or complaints that they have to Alternate Care on a regular basis.

-Will I receive support as a Foster Carer?
+Will I receive support as a Foster or Kinship Carer?

-Alternate Care will provide ongoing support to Foster Carers with a child/young person in their care.
-Foster Carers will receive regular contact and visits from Alternate Care to assist and support them in issues that will arise while they are providing support to a child/young person.
+Alternate Care will provide ongoing support to approved Foster or Kinship Carers with a child/young person in their care.
+Approved Foster or Kinship Carers will receive regular contact and visits from Alternate Care to assist and support them in issues that will arise while they are providing support to a child/young person.